- Give your toddler an appropriate bedtime

 5 am wakings.
 They have to be the worst part of parenting a toddler, right?
 I remember the pain of my toddler waking up too early like it was yesterday.

 My daughter was 2 years old and suddenly started waking at 5 am, ready to start the day.
-Like any exhausted parent desperate for just 20 more minutes of shut-eye, I took her into the living room and turned on cartoons.
+Like any exhausted parent desperate for 20 more minutes of sleep, I took her into the living room and turned on cartoons.
 [Warning- NEVER do this!]

 You can imagine what happened next… Every single day after that, she woke at 5 am yelling “Buddies!”
 (Her word for cartoons.
 Super cute, but not at 5 am.)